govindKAG/My-starcraft-hotkeys/README.md

 This is my hotkey set up.
-It is baed on TheCore hotkey layout but there are major changes.
+It is based on TheCore hotkey layout but there are major changes.

-This is designed for comfortable play with your left hand.
+This is designed for right handed players but keeps your hand left hand on the left side of the keyboard unlike TheCore.
+This layout is designed primarily for comfort but i have found it to be much faster than grid or stock.

-Works only for zerg.
+The main profile is focused on Zerg.
+Protoss is also supported now.